Russians keep pressure on Mariupol after hospital attack

 Places protected from bombings are hard to find, with basements reserved for women and children, he said.
 Residents, Volkov, are turning on one another: “People started to attack each other for food.”

+An exhausted-looking Aleksander Ivanov pulled a cart loaded with bags down an empty street flanked by damaged buildings.

+“I don’t have a home anymore.
+That’s why I’m moving,” he said.
+“It doesn’t exist anymore.
+It was hit, by a mortar.”

-Repeated attempts to send in food and medicine and evacuate civilians have been thwarted by Russians shelling, Ukrainian authorities said.
+Repeated attempts to send in food and medicine and evacuate civilians have been thwarted by Russian shelling, Ukrainian authorities said.

 “They want to destroy the people of Mariupol.
 They want to make them starve,” Vereshchuk said.
 “It’s a war crime.”